KnIfER/Textrument/BUILD.md

 ----------------------
 You need to copy the [property file](plugins/plugins_dev_sample.props) as `Project_Root/plugins/plugins_dev.props`.

-A bunch of marco definitions need to be modified to correct path.
+A bunch of marco definitions need to be modified according to you environment.

 To modify the props properties, go to View->Property Manager, just right click and edit the Macros. dont forget to save them.

 - scintilla : path to the scintilla module